 Image: Le Bon Coin

-Sometimes it's really fun to play around with colours and the lens and highlighting shades and shades, not the details.
+Sometimes it's really fun to play around with colors and the lens and highlighting shades and shades, not the details.
 But not here.
 In real estate photography, that's industry rule number one: focus on bringing out details and the natural contours of the space.

 Image: Le Bon Coin